-Chris Johnston is the founder and Principal of Context.
+Chris Johnston is the founder of Context.
 She is an experienced facilitator who specialises in community consultation and involvement, and in understanding the value of heritage and attachment to place.

 Chris has a national reputation for her contributions to the development of social significance methods.
 Chris is also a strategic planner who works with government, private organisations and communities in the development of strategic policies.